LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 &nbsp;

-No need to go for looking
+No need for searching

 what I always take,

-the chance is here igniting
+the chance igniting.

+&nbsp;

-is the time to wake,
+Is the time to wake,

 is the time to stand up,

-to wherever felt like going.
+to where it felt like going.

 &nbsp;

-That is our north now,
+That is our north now;

-is time to walk out now.
+is time for walking

+towards a new dream.